 Immediate Steps You Can Take When You Suspect Foster Care Sexual Abuse

-4. Report the abuse – Contact your local county child‑welfare agency, OCFS (if outside NYC) or ACS (within NYC), and law enforcement or the Child Abuse Hotline (1‑800‑342‑3720) in NY.
+- Report abuse – Contact your local county child-welfare agency, child protective services (such as OCFS if outside NYC or ACS within NYC), law enforcement, or the Child Abuse Hotline (18003423720) in NY.
+Child protective services are responsible for investigating reports of suspected abuse and intervening to protect children in foster care.
 The New York State Children’s Alliance provides a great resource to guide your first steps.

 Liability: Who May Be Held Responsible in New York Foster Care Abuse Cases?